We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Head Lice.
 The Health Department requires that where a child has head lice, he or she should not return to school until appropriate treatment has commenced.
 YES NO

 Head Lice.
 It is not uncommon for there to be outbreaks of head lice amongst children at primary school, but with your support we can try to reduce them.
 However, this is not possible unless we have the support of all parents/carers.
-When we become aware that a child has head lice, you will receive a letter via ‘parent mail’ or, if you are not signed up for it, a copy will go in your child’s book bag advising you of the situation and asking you to check your child’s hair and treat it.
+When we become aware that a child has head lice, you will receive a letter via e-mail or, if you are not signed up to receive e-mails, a copy will go in your child’s book bag advising you of the situation and asking you to check your child’s hair and treat it.
 You will also need to check and, if necessary, treat all other children in your family.
 It is important to note that eggs can take up to 3 days to hatch, so whilst you may not see head lice in their hair on the first inspection, you should continue to check for several days to ensure that none appear. • If you find that your child has head lice, please ensure that all living lice are removed from their hair before returning them to school.
 If you do not wish to use commercially available products or have none to hand, conditioner is a very effective alternative.
 Put a substantial amount of conditioner on to damp hair and comb through with a nit comb to remove lice and eggs.
-Further information and help can be found on the NHS nits website: xxxx://xxx.xxx.xx/conditions/Head-lice/Pages/Introduction.aspx
+Further information and help can be found on the NHS nits’ website: xxxx://xxx.xxx.xx/conditions/Head-lice/Pages/Introduction.aspx

 Head Lice.
-1. Pink Eye
+Measles i.
+Pink Eye